Operators of quantum theory of Dirac's free field: Propagation

 The propagation of the wave packet is described by the position operator of components $ {X}^i_+(t)={X}^i_++t {V}^i_+$ defined by Eqs. (\ref{Xplus}) and (\ref{Vplus}).
 In momentum-spin basis we use here we have the advantage of $\Omega=0$ which means that the covariant derivatives (\ref{covD}) become now the usual ones, $\tilde \partial_i\to \partial_{p^i}$.
 We find thus the quantities

 that depend only on the scalar function $\phi$.
 Finally we obtain the remarkable but expected result

 which lays out the dispersive character of this type of wave-packets that spread as other scalar or non-relativistic wave-packets \cite{Pack}.
 A similar calculation can be done for the angular momentum which is conserved in our approach but less relevant in analyzing the inertial motion.
-In this manner we deduced all the properties of the propagation of the wave-packet prepared by $O$ in ${\vec x}_0$ without resorting to numerical methods as those used for the first time in Ref. \cite{Th1}.

 Let us imagine now that another observer, $O'$, detects the above prepared wave-packet performing measurement with a similar apparatus in the point ${\vec x}_0'$.
 We denote by ${\vec x_0}-{{\vec x}'_0} ={\vec n} d$ the relative position vector assuming that the observers $O$ and $O'$ use the same Cartesian coordinates and, therefore, same observables.
 The wave-packet evolves causally until the detector measures some of its parameters selecting (or filtering) only the fermions coming from the source $O$ whose momenta are in a narrow domain $\Delta\subset\mathbb{R}^3_{\vec p}$ along the direction ${\vec n}$.
 Therefore, the measured state $|\alpha'\rangle$, is given now by the corresponding projection operator $\Lambda_{\Delta}$ as